The Amazon rainforest is home to numerous species of plants and animals.

-These might be the scariest Amazon river animal but don’t be afraid.
+These might be the scariest animals in the Amazon River, but don’t be afraid.
 If you remain at a distance, they do not attack.
-They fish in all water bodies of the rainforest.
-In a nocturnal expedition, you could possibly see the Black Caiman, the biggest species, or a Spectacled Caiman which is smaller but more common.
+They fish in all bodies of water in the rainforest.
+In a nocturnal expedition, you could possibly see the Black Caiman, the largest species, or the Spectacled Caiman, which is smaller but more common.

 During a visit to the Amazon, you’re bound to run into a snake or two.
 There are loads of them in all different sizes.
 In some cases, you may even spot an anaconda.

-Water and humidity are a necessity for a frog’s life cycle, making the Amazon rainforest the perfect home for them.
+Water and humidity are a necessity for a frog’s lifecycle, making the Amazon Rainforest the perfect home for them.
 At dusk, you can hear roars of Tree Frogs calling.
-With a little bit of luck on a night hike, you can see many species of the Phyllomedusa Genus, the most beautiful kinds of tree frogs.
+With a little bit of luck on a night hike, you can see many species of the Phyllomedusa Genus, the most beautiful of tree frogs.

 Ants and Termites

-The Amazon is home to plenty of insects, termites, and ants.
-Throughout your trip, you’ll see a multitude of termites nests hanging on trees as balls.
+The Amazon is home to plenty of insects, termites and ants.
+Throughout your trip, you’ll see a multitude of termite nests hanging from trees as balls.
 If you look closely, you’ll also see millions of Leaf-Cutter ants marching in big lines along the forest ground.